haythembenkhlifa/ProgressBar/README.md

                 ->initLabel("please wait")
                 ->processingLabel("processing")
                 ->doneLabel("all is good")
-                ->redirectWhenItsDone("https://www.google.com",true)  //second parameter is optional to open the url in new tab or in the same tab
+                ->redirectWhenItsDone("https://www.google.com",true)  //second parameter is optional to open the url in new tab or in the same tab.
                 ->reloadWhenItsDone()
+                ->showProgressBarInForms(true) // you can show progress bar in forms.
-                ->animation(),//show three dots animation when initializing and processing ];
+                ->animation(),//show three dots animation when initializing and processing.
+    ];
     }
 ```